 Wind blown maple in campus planting at windy building corner

 Trees, being long-lived organisms, respond to changing environmental conditions over a period from years, to decades and even centuries.
 One of the most ubiquitous environmental factors influencing tree growth and crown form is wind.
 Wind stress alters tree growth, usually by reducing the rate of height growth and increasing radial growth in what is known as the thigmomorphogenetic response.
 The influence of wind and other mechanical stresses on tree growth and development has been the focus of my research since 1977.
 Currently, we are studying the effect of mechanical stress on the development of biomechanical properties of the wood of hybrid poplar (Populus deltoides x P. trichocarpa).
-We are also collaborating with Dr. Frank Ewers to investigate possible trade-offs between mechanical strength and water conductivity in the wood of these hybrid poplars.
-We continue to work on questions related to tree growth and development in response to wind and other mechanical loading stresses.
+We have also collaborated with Dr. Frank Ewers to investigate possible trade-offs between mechanical strength and water conductivity in the wood of these hybrid poplars.
+This research has been supported by grants from teh USDA NRI program.
+I continue to work on questions related to tree growth and development in response to wind and other mechanical loading stresses.

 This research is also being applied to tree nurseries and urban forestry.
-The strongest implications being when and how to stake a tree recently planted in the landscape.
+The strongest implications being increasing resilance to storm-induce damage in the urban and ex-urban forest.

 From 1983 to 1990, I worked at the Laboratory of Tree-Ring Research at the University of Arizona.
 During those years, I became acquainted with the powerful tool dendrochronology provides to study cambial development and tree response to the environment.
 We are currently applying dendrochronology to study the rate of growth and response of both native and non-native trees growing in Michigan.

 Obtaining GPS data for ponderosa pine, Mt.
 Lemmon, AZ